Return to: Catalog Search

 Restricted Elective Courses: 10-11 hours

 Students will take 10-11 credit hours of elective courses selected in consultation with their graduate advisor.
 The following is a list of recommended courses.
-Students do not need to pick from this list.
+With advisor approval, students may choose courses not listed below.

 Students will be guided through the portfolio assessment process by their advisor as follows: